 If the Syrian regime were to be replaced with a pro-western one, a number of things could happen.
 Iran might turn against the new Syrian regime and Turkey for supporting the change while Turkey would probably lose the support of Lebanon, Palestine and probably of other Middle East countries as well.
 The instability or even sectarian conflicts that could possibly emerge in Syria would create the necessary conditions for the Kurds to intensify their efforts for autonomy thus creating instability and conflicts in Northern Iraq, Turkey and Iran as well.
 These, in turn, could lead Israel to adopt a harder stance towards Iran and therefore force the US to undertake a more active role in backing it.
 Within this context Turkey’s developing solidarity with the Arab-Muslim world could fall apart and the doctrine of “zero problems” would face a setback.
 Hence Ankara would once again have to rely on its traditional western allies, which it has been largely neglecting of late.
 This, of course, would depend on Turkey’s ability to strike a balance between its old friends and its new potential enemies, especially now that it would have to face the great Iranian threat.

 The above scenario may not come to fruition, yet it is far from implausible.
 Such a scenario would create new regional and international alliances thereby changing the current order and balance of power in the Middle East.
-The possibility alone of such a development indicates both the geopolitical and geostrategic importance of Syria and the reasons why the international community finds it more to intervene there than it did in Libya.
+The possibility alone of such a development indicates both the geopolitical and geostrategic importance of Syria and the reasons why the international community finds it more difficult to intervene there than it did in Libya.
 Even as the humanitarian crisis that is taking place there worsens, and evidence of genocide emerges, the Syrian crisis is far more complicated than the Libyan one and should consequently be handled with caution by the international community.

 Zenonas Tziarras, Global Politics Online Magazine (www.global-politics.co.uk), 4 Sep.
 2011.